-A proper smart vent system allows us to automatically set and adjust the ideal temperature in virtually every room in your house.
-When you want a room (that has the smart vent in it, obviously) to be cooler, the smart vent will allow more cooled air (when using A/C) from your HVAC system into that room until the smart thermostat detects your desired temperature.
+A proper smart vent system allows you to automatically set and adjust the ideal temperature in virtually every room in your house.
+When you want a room to be cooler, the smart vent will allow more cooled air (when using A/C) from your HVAC system into that room until the smart thermostat detects your desired temperature.

 When someone leaves the room, the smart vent can automatically close the vent of that room (or adjust the HVAC temperature).
 In traditional vent systems, this type of control and automation are only possible with relatively expensive decentralized systems or zoning systems (i.e., baseboard heaters).

 What are the advantages of using smart air vents?

 Have you noticed that maybe some rooms in your house are hotter or cooler than other rooms?
 Or maybe one member of your family is always cold?

 Well, a smart vent system can automate the heating/cooling of individual rooms in your house.
 This combats situations like this and should save on energy bills in the process.

 - The smart vent system can automatically adjust itself to reach the desired temperature.